 From his experience in SaaS and implementing risk management and compliance programs internationally, Robert believed most of the GDPR headache could be solved with the right SaaS solution.
-A good PraaS solution (or Privacy as a Service as Robert calls it) would take the fear away for generalist business people, helping them get their organisations ready for G-Day and stay compliant afterwards.
+A good PraaS solution (or Privacy as a Service as Robert calls it) would take the fear away for generalist business people, helping them get their organizations ready for G-Day and stay compliant afterward.

 Robert started consulting to test his hypotheses.
 He quickly confirmed the need for a simple-to-use PraaS solution, based on the tools he’d created and iterated with customers, and his experience at the coal-face.
 This is when he turned to Spark Solutions for help, and Keepabl was born.

 Building an app is not easy if you’re already running a fast-growing, full-time business and you have customers to take care of.
 First, you have to figure out what kind of talent you need, find it, and then create a team.
 That, in itself, can take months.
 Plus, you need the expertise that will allow you to build a digital product from scratch.
 Doing this on your own can be a daunting task, which is why finding the right development partner can make all the difference.
 And with 25 May 2018 rapidly approaching, speed was of the essence.

 - Turning Robert’s vision into a SaaS product